gustavopin/trunfo-project/README.md

 Second comes the Code: it is a number from 01 to 04 and will.
 Latter card code will be represented by the State+Code, forming the whole card code, like A01, B04, and so on.
 Third is the City Name.
 Then, you will fill the information that will be used in the game: Population, Area, BIP and Number of Turistic Spots.
+Information like Population Density and BIP per capta will be automatically calculated.

 ### Instructions for the game